Delaware LLC Dissolution | Corporate Dissolution Services

 Review your LLC operating agreement if you plan to voluntarily dissolve your LLC.
 Most operating agreements contain a section regarding the rules for dissolving a LLC.
 In most cases, the members will need to vote.
 There may also be a requirement that a certain percentage of members must vote in favor of the resolution.
 It's important to follow procedural requirements such as setting a certain time to vote and giving advance notification to all members regarding the dissolution meeting.

-To dissolve a LLC, you must pay and past due franchise taxes, penalties and interest.
+To dissolve a LLC, you must pay any past due franchise taxes, penalties and interest.
 Once these fees are paid, there is a one-time filing fee of $200.

 We hope this section has been beneficial to you.
 If you have any questions, please do not hesitate to call us at 1-800-423-2993 or 302-996-5819.
-Thank you for your interest in Delaware LLC dissolution.
+Thank you for your interest in Delaware limited liability company LLC dissolution.

 Included in all incorporating services: